Non-extensive NJL model study of QCD phase structure with chiral imbalance and strong magnetic fields: NUMERICAL RESULTS

 \subsection{The thermodynamic properties under the Tsallis statistical model}

-The chiral particle number density \cite{rr13}\cite{rr59,rr60,rr61} can be defined as
+The chiral particle number density \cite{rr13}\cite{rr61,rr62,rr63} can be defined as

-As shown in Fig.\ref{fig:4}, the chiral number density $ n_5$ increases with $\mu_{5}$, indicating that higher chiral chemical potential enhances chiral imbalance.
-Moreover, a larger Tsallis parameter $q$ accelerates this growth, implying that stronger non-equilibrium conditions promote a more rapid increase of $n_5$ with $\mu_{5}$.
-A clear discontinuity is observed in the curve for $q = 1.001 $, characteristic of a first-order chiral phase transition.
-In contrast, the curve for $q = 1.2 $ is smooth, consistent with a crossover transition.
-These results demonstrate that increased non-extensivity (higher $q$) drives the system from a first-order phase transition toward a continuous crossover.
+As shown in Fig.~\ref{fig:5}, at a fixed temperature \(T = 0.15\ \text{GeV}\), under different magnetic field values, the chiral number density \(n_5\) increases with the chiral chemical potential \(\mu_5\), indicating that a higher chiral chemical potential enhances the chiral imbalance of the system.
+Under low magnetic field (\(eB = 0.01\ \text{GeV}^2\)) conditions, the growth trend of \(n_5\) with \(\mu_5\) is less affected by the Tsallis parameter \(q\); as the magnetic field strength increases, the influence of the parameter \(q\) gradually becomes significant.
+The first-order phase transition feature is most evident at \(q = 1.001\), and the presence of the magnetic field further enhances this transition feature.
+Furthermore, the larger the value of \(q\), the faster \(n_5\) increases with \(\mu_5\), implying that stronger non-equilibrium conditions promote a more rapid response of the chiral number density to the chiral chemical potential.

-Figure \ref{fig:5} illustrates the temperature dependence of the chiral number density $n_5$ under non-extensive Tsallis statistics for two values of the chiral chemical potential ($\mu_{5}=0.02~\textrm{GeV}$ and $0.2~\textrm{GeV}$) and several $q$ parameters, with a fixed magnetic field $eB=0.2~\textrm{GeV}^2$.
-The main observations are as follows: low-temperature plateau, for both values of $\mu_{5}$, $n_5$ remains nearly constant and very small at low temperatures ($T<0.1~\textrm{GeV}$), forming a clear plateau that corresponds to the chirally broken phase.
-Monotonic increase and phase transition signature, above this plateau, $n_5$ increases monotonically with temperature.
-A discontinuity emerges near the $T_\textrm{pc}$, indicative of a first-order chiral phase transition.
-This jump is particularly evident at lower $\mu_{5}=0.02~\textrm{GeV}$.
-A larger Tsallis parameter $q$ enhances the monotonic rise of $n_5$ with $T$.
-Amplification by chiral imbalance, a higher $\mu_{5}=0.2~\textrm{GeV}$ substantially increases the magnitude of $n_5$ across the temperature range.
-Moreover, as $q$ increases, the discontinuity at $T_\textrm{pc}$ gradually smoothens, reflecting a transition from first-order phase behavior to a crossover.
-These results highlight the combined impact of chiral imbalance and non-equilibrium statistics on the evolution of chiral density and the nature of the phase transition.
+Figure \ref{fig:6} shows, under non-extensive Tsallis statistics, the temperature dependence of the chiral number density \(n_5\), where the chiral chemical potential takes two values (\(\mu_{5}=0.1~\textrm{GeV}\) and \(0.2~\textrm{GeV}\)), and the effects of different \(q\) parameters and different magnetic field values are considered.
+The results show that, for the two different \(\mu_5\) values, in the low-temperature region (\(T < 0.1~\textrm{GeV}\)), \(n_5\) remains nearly constant and very small, forming an obvious plateau; as \(\mu_5\) increases, this plateau region gradually narrows.
+Subsequently, \(n_5\) increases monotonically with temperature.
+A small jump appears near the critical temperature \(T_c\), indicating that the system exhibits a first-order phase transition feature.
+This transition feature is most evident at \(q = 1.001\), and as the value of \(q\) increases, the first-order transition feature gradually becomes smooth.
+Furthermore, a larger Tsallis parameter \(q\) enhances the monotonic increasing trend of \(n_5\) with \(T\).
+A higher \(\mu_{5}=0.2~\textrm{GeV}\) significantly increases the magnitude of \(n_5\) over the entire temperature range.